 The weekend after Thanksgiving we begin to get into the holiday swing of things.
 I like to hang wreaths and lights and go to one of the local tree farms and select our Christmas tree.
-There’s nothing quite like the real deal–-a pine-smelling, sap-sticky, beautiful-in-its-imperfections Christmas tree.
+Cutting your own tree is the real deal - you knwo where your tree comes from, and you are supporting a local farmer.

-If you’re seeking a Currier & Ives experience complete with snow-blanketed countryside, horse-drawn sleighs and hot cocoa, look no further – the North Shore is the land of the Christmas tree farm.
-So, pack a camera, pack an old blanket for the car roof, and head to one-of-the-many local tree farms north of Boston, where you can choose a freshly pre-cut tree, or go for the truly authentic experience of walking through the forest, selecting and sawing your very own Christmas tree.
+A lot of the farms offer more of an experience for you tree cutting excursion with opportunities for sliegh/hay rides and hot cocoa around the fire.
+You may be allowed to cut your own, but some farms want you to just pick the tree and the will cut it for you for safety reasons.
+So pack an old blanket for the car roof (think sap on your paint job), and head to one-of-the-many local tree farms north of Boston, where you can choose a freshly pre-cut tree, or go for the truly authentic experience of walking the landscape, selecting and sawing your very own Christmas tree.

 Below find a great list of locations, plus some tips for fool-proofing your trip:

-- It’s imperative that you call prior to travel–check the farm of your destination tree cutting hours, tree availability and for local weather conditions if necessary.
+- Call before you go - check the farm of your destination tree cutting hours, tree availability and for local weather conditions if necessary.

 - Some farms limit the amount of trees they sell in a season, and shut down without any web site updates, so don’t travel to the farm if you can't reach them by telephone.